Overview of acute pulmonary embolism in adults

 Acute pulmonary embolism (PE) is a form of venous thromboembolism (VTE) that is common and sometimes fatal.
 The clinical presentation of PE is variable and often nonspecific making the diagnosis challenging.
 The evaluation of patients with suspected PE should be efficient so that patients can be diagnosed and therapy administered quickly to reduce the associated morbidity and mortality.

 The definition, epidemiology, pathogenesis, and pathophysiology of PE are discussed in detail in this topic.
 A broad overview of the clinical presentation, evaluation, and diagnosis as well as treatment, prognosis, and follow-up of PE is also provided in this topic; however, a detailed discussion of these issues is provided separately.
-(See "Clinical presentation, evaluation, and diagnosis of the adult with suspected acute pulmonary embolism" and "Overview of the treatment, prognosis, and follow-up of acute pulmonary embolism in adults".)
+(See "Clinical presentation, evaluation, and diagnosis of the adult with suspected acute pulmonary embolism" and "Treatment, prognosis, and follow-up of acute pulmonary embolism in adults".)

 DEFINITION AND NOMENCLATURE